 The most common side effects of TRIBENZOR include dizziness; swelling of the ankles, feet, and hands; headache; tiredness; stuffy or runny nose and sore throat; muscle twitching (spasms); nausea; upper respiratory tract infection; diarrhea; urinary tract infection; and swelling of the joints.

 Tell your doctor if you have any side effect that bothers you or does not go away.
-These are not all the possible side effects of TRIBENZOR.
+Not all the possible side effects of TRIBENZOR have been mentioned in the Important Safety Information.
 For more information, talk with your doctor or pharmacist.
 Call your doctor for medical advice about side effects.